Vvoox/vvoox/README.md

 ### Hi there 👨🏻‍💻
-## I'm Khalil Daoulat Full Stack developer.
+## I'm Khalil Daoulat Software Engineer
-I'm very interested in web and mobile applications, also intersted in security especially the Cryptoghraphy, also creator of problem-solving and CTF competitions.
+Working in Digital Banking and Financial Departement, Trade Finance Development.

 - 🔭 I’m currently working at Adria Business & Technology enterprise as a Software Engineer.
-- 🌱 I’m currently freelancing on mobile application projects.
+- 🌱 I’m currently freelancing on mobile & web application projects.
 - 💬 Ask me about Java || the security part as CTF or ACPC competitions.
 - ⚡ Fun fact: i can run 10km in 50min .